Skip to main content

 Other online financial institutions in Canada

 As online banks have grown, so have alternative financial institutions that offer a variety of savings and investment accounts without actually being a bank.
-One of the reasons why people might choose alternative financial institutions is because they’re able to focus their efforts on a very specific financial needs, like investing, and offer more bespoke services with lower fees.
+One of the reasons why people might choose alternative financial institutions is because they’re able to focus their efforts on a very specific financial need, like investing, and offer more bespoke services with lower fees.
 Another reason is that alternative financial institutions are often able to offer more innovative products like hybrid chequing/savings accounts that give you all the convenience of a chequing account with the growth potential of a high-interest savings account.

 And if you’re venturing into new financial waters, alternative financial institutions often also offer lower barriers of entry if you’re looking to try new financial products, and can help newbies build up savings or dip their toes into investing.